algosup/2024-2025-project-2-serious-game-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 For ease of reading and understanding, I've made a whole dedicated [Game Design Document](./gameDesign.md).

+In game development, the key is not to get too attached to things.
+This game design document may say X, but ultimately it's up to us to decide whether X is right for the game when we try it out.
+So this design document will be a starting point, not an ending point; **it must evolve as development progresses**.

 ## Non-Functional Requirements

 This section outlines the non-functional requirements for this game project.